 Where: Camp Aranzazu, near Rockport

-BEEVILLE - On June 15, young 4-H members in Bee, Goliad and Refugio counties will team up with the Beeville Livestock Commission for a great cause.
-The 25th annual South Texas Cattlemen's RoundUp benefiting Driscoll Children's Hospital will begin at noon at the Beeville Livestock Commission on Highway 59.
+ALICE - On Tuesday, July 24, young 4-H members and the Jim Wells County Extension Office will team up for the 25th annual South Texas Cattlemen's RoundUp benefiting Driscoll Children's Hospital.
+The event will begin at noon at the Gulf Coast Livestock Market in Alice.

-Sponsored by Lyssy & Eckel Feeds, the Cattlemen's RoundUps are grassroots fundraisers held throughout Driscoll's 31-county service area.
-Local 4-H clubs, Future Farmers of America chapters, county extension agents and businesses participate by donating goods and services to auction off for the hospital such as homemade baked goods, agricultural products, arts and crafts and a variety of other items.
+A variety of products and services will be auctioned at the RoundUp such as ranching supplies, baked goods, arts and crafts and hunting equipment.
+Young members of 4-H will offer a variety of homemade goods.
 All of this year's proceeds will go toward new medical equipment and additional program support for children receiving care at Driscoll Children's Hospital.

 What: 25th annual South Texas Cattlemen's RoundUp